adin786/autotrader-analysis/README.md

 My dataset is not uploaded so to repeat my analysis you will have to run my webscraper script.

 ## Data exploration results
 In terms of numerical features, both `age` and `mileage` were very strongly correlated with the target variable `price`.
-These were the only 2 numerical parameters used in my analysis, everything else was engineered or binned into categorical features.webscrape_at.py
+These were the only 2 numerical parameters used in my analysis, everything else was engineered or binned into categorical features.

 ![corrmat.png](/images/corrmat.png)

 I used regex to extract categorical featurrs from the advert text etc.